 - seek information and hear about different ideas (Articles 13 & 17)

 - express yourself in creative arts (Article 13)

 - a fulfilling education if you have a disability (Article 23)

 - learn about staying healthy and safe (Articles 24, 32, & 33)

-Read all of the UNCRC Articles at the Children & Young People’s Commissioner Scotland site.
+Read all of the UNCRC Articles on the Children & Young People’s Commissioner Scotland website.